Google’s New Privacy Attempt for Children

 There is a strong expectation from marketers to have a bigger ROI for every dollar spent.
 Meanwhile, the complexity and privacy issues in the digital area and the marketing that’s been thought of are being challenged.
 The urge and race to gain more revenue from ads sometimes result in unwanted consequences.
 Lately, a technology that’s giving promising signals is gaining attention: supply path optimization (SPO).

 SPO refers to strategies developed by advertisers and/or demand-side platforms (DSPs) to provide the most direct, trustworthy, verifiable, and efficient pathways to publisher inventory.

 To get more into the reasoning, we can say auditing, measuring, analyzing, and optimizing around a more transparent approach has traditionally been very laborious, which means marketers frequently rely on agency and tech partners for assistance.

 Finally, verifiable and direct campaigns might be the future of digital marketing.
-Automation is still required.
-In addition, the most efficient ways need to be embraced.
+Automation is still required In addition, the most efficient ways need to be embraced.

-which is considered the new way of digital marketing.
-We will be following up with those topics and bring you the latest updates.
+which is considered the new way of doing digital marketing.
+We will be following up on those topics and bringing you the latest updates.
 To be informed about what’s up, scroll down to subscribe to our newsletter.